Ivan Kotov: Life

-Ivan Kotov was born in Moscow, Soviet Union, to the mathematician Ivan Ivanovich Kotov and to the mathematics teacher Nina Fominichna, born Klubnichkina.
+Ivan Kotov was born in Moscow, Soviet Union, to the mathematician Ivan Ivanovich Kotov and to the mathematics teacher Nina Fominichna (nee Klubnichkina).

 He began playing cello at the age of seven and was accepted to the Central Music School at the age of nine and transferred to a double bass class.
 Ivan Kotov graduated from the Moscow Conservatory where he studied with Evgeny Kolosov.

 In 1973 Ivan Kotov has been awarded 1st Prize unanimously and all special prizes and become the first double bassist to win 1st Prize at the Geneva International Music Competition.

 Ivan Kotov was the first Soviet double bassist - laureate of an international competition.

 Since Ivan was a student, Ivan worked at the Symphony orchestra of the Moscow Philharmonia under the baton of Kirill Kondrashin and at the State Symphony orchestra under the baton of Evgeny Svetlanov.
 Ivan Kotov was one of the musicians who founded the Moscow Chamber Music Theater.